Intertwining diffusions and wave equations: On various old and new examples

-By Fubini's Theorem the kernel $u(r,x)$ is stochastic.
+By Fubini's Theorem the kernel $\Lambda(r,x)$ is stochastic.
 This allows us to use Theorem \ref{main1} to construct intertwinings of multidimensional Brownian motions with Bessel processes of the same dimension.
-Note that such intertwinings are in general different from the one in Example \ref{exm:dynkin}, since for any given $r>0$ the density $u(r,\cdot)$ may be supported on the entire $\rr^m$.
+Note that such intertwinings are different from the one in Example \ref{exm:dynkin}, since for any given $r>0$ the density $\Lambda(r,\cdot)$ is supported on the entire $\rr^m$.

-The above analysis extends naturally to the following interesting proposition which entails a conservation principle for solutions of \eqref{eq:besbm}.
+More generally, positive classical solutions of \eqref{eq:besbm} give rise to intertwinings of multidimensional Brownian motions with $h$-transforms of Bessel processes of the same dimension via Theorem \ref{thm:htrans}.
+Hereby, the possible $h$-transforms are characterized by the following proposition.